-Founded in 2004, the Jakarta Banteng Rugby Club (JBRC) is the rugby pioneer in Jakarta and have quickly become a rugby icon across the nation.
+Founded in 2005, the Jakarta Banteng Rugby Club (JBRC) actively promoting Rugby in Jakarta and have quickly become a rugby icon across the nation.

 JBRC competes in local tournaments across Indonesia and a considerable number of our players have been consistently been selected for the Indonesian National Teams.

 We are currently over 70 members strong with members ranging from 15 to 45 years old coming from a wide variety of backgrounds.

 JBRC is also actively promoting rugby in Jakarta as we become more committed to the development of rugby mostly by introducing rugby and organizing rugby events for high school rugby clubs and players throughout the Jakarta region.